amogh2019/router-example/game_design.md

    - Food for snake

 - Snake Card :
-   - Wrapper to Move and Update Snake and its Food based on user input
+   - Wrapper to Move and Update Snake and its Food based on SnakeCharmer's whims

 - Directions
    - ```javascript